breandan/kotlingrad/README.md

 Matrix-by-vector, vector-by-matrix, and matrix-by-matrix derivatives require rank 3+ tensors and are currently unsupported.

-### Higher Order Derivatives
+### Higher-Order Derivatives

 Kotlin∇ supports arbitrary order derivatives on scalar functions, and up to 2nd order derivatives on vector functions.
-Higher order derivatives on matrix functions are unsupported.
+Higher-order derivatives on matrix functions are unsupported.

 ### Shape Safety